bodulic/CATS-rb/README.md

 `-G`: Minimum proportion of a transcript set that must be covered to be considered a match to a GTF transcript set (and vice versa); default: 0.35

 An assembly element set is considered matched to a GTF element set if their overlap exceeds a proportion `g` or `G` of the assembly element set’s length.
-Conversely, a GTF element set is considered matched to an assembly element set if the overlap exceeds the same proportion of the GTF element set length.
+Conversely, a GTF element set is considered matched to an assembly element set if their overlap exceeds the same proportion of the GTF element set length.

-`-s`: Proportion of element sets covered by a GTF set distribution breakpoints (specified with x,y,z...), default: "0,0.1,0.3,0.5,0.7,0.9,0.95,1"
+`-s`: Proportion of element sets covered by a GTF set distribution breakpoints (specified with x,y,z...), default: "0,0.2,0.4,0.6,0.8,0.85,0.9,0.95,1"

-Proportion of element sets covered by a GTF set is split into intervals defined by `s` (e.g. [0-0.1>, [0.1-0.3>...).
+Proportion of element sets covered by a GTF set is split into intervals defined by `s` (e.g. [0-0.2>, [0.2-0.4>...).
 This category variable is used for plotting.

 `-t`: Number of CPU threads, default: 10